orb-lang/qor/doc/md/core/fn.md

 ```lua
 local _base = require "core:core/_base"
 ```
 ## fn table

 ```lua
 local fn = {}
 ```

-### curry\(fn, param\)
+### curry(fn, param)

-  Returns a function which pre\-applies the given parameter to the first position of the function\.
+  Returns a function which pre-applies the given parameter to the first position of the function.

-We could simply do this naively, and LuaJIT being what it is, there's a decent chance it would be optimized away\.
+We could simply do this naively, and LuaJIT being what it is, there's a decent chance it would be optimized away.

-But I prefer to provide a guarantee that, for up to five parameters, there is exactly one level of indirection involved\.
+But I prefer to provide a guarantee that, for up to five parameters, there is exactly one level of indirection involved.

 ```lua
 local _curried = setmetatable({}, { __mode = 'k' })